Pioreactor/docs.pioreactor/experiments/03-University level education/01-algae-day-night-cycle.md

 9. Start the _LED automation_ at the bottom of the _Activities_ list in _Manage_.
 Select _Day/Night Cycle_ from the drop down menu, and set your desired _Intensity_ (no more than 12% works best!) or _Light_ and _Dark duration_ (16h:8h is optimal).
 	*	This automation creates a day/night cycle ideal for algae growth.
 10. Confirm that everything looks normal on the Overview page (ex: receiving optical density signal).
-11. Back on the Pioreactors page, select _Manage all Pioreactors_ and start _Growth rate_.
+11. Back on the Pioreactors page, select _Control all Pioreactors_ and start _Growth rate_.
 It will take a minute for results to begin showing up.

 :::note Optional
 Change the names of the Pioreactor in the UI to organize your vials.